CapciGithub/Growtopia-CID-Creator-v3/README.md

 * Please create your own repository to use this script otherwise people will have access to your account, tutorial above this text ^^
 * Make sure to include at least 1 number and 1 characters in your password.
 For example: `password1@`
-* If you downloaded your accounts I highly reccomend you to go to "Releases (1)" and find the 🗑 then click it and press "delete this release".
+* If you downloaded your accounts I highly recommend you to go to "Releases (1)" and find the 🗑 then click it and press "delete this release".
 This will prevent others from downloading your accounts.
 * Also, I'm not responsible if somehow someone enters your accounts because of you not making your repository private.